 While Seta revived a number of Iraqi folkloric songs, she was determined to create her own music.
 These original songs have become Iraqi classics in their own right, especially the song “Droub el Safar”/ “Ways to Travel,” also known as “Zghayroun”/ “Little One,” which has been covered by various musicians since the song was released:

 Seta’s career prospered in the 1970s, during which time she reached the height of her fame in Iraq and across the Arab World.
-With the beginning of the Iran-Iraq War in 1980, however, Seta retreated from the world of song into theater.
-But in the years after the first Gulf War and the implementations of sanctions against Iraq, Seta’s career suffered along with all of the arts in Iraq, and she emigrated to the Gulf in the late 1990s.
+With the beginning of the Iran-Iraq War in 1980, however, Seta retreated from the world of song.
+In the years after the first Gulf War and the implementations of sanctions against Iraq, Seta’s career suffered along with all of the arts in Iraq.

 Seta’s connection to Iraqis inside of Iraq and in diaspora is kept alive through her Facebook page, which has nearly 200,000 likes.
 This page is where nostalgic Iraqis today express their love for Seta and her music and where Seta can directly communicate with her fans.
 She has a kinship with them; they call her Mama Seta and she calls them her family.

 Searching for moments and pieces of home is commonplace for Iraqis.
 Seta’s music, through her Iraqi dialect, takes their imagination or brings back memories to sitting at a coffee shop on the shore of the Tigris River in Baghdad, sleeping on the rooftops on hot summer nights in Mosul, or walking through a date palm tree grove in Basra.

 Although there is not much literature or documentation about Seta Hagopian’s life apart from a few recorded interviews, her contributions to Iraqi society and music do not go unnoticed by Iraqis in the homeland or transnationally.